 VR also offers great opportunities for encouraging empathy – something that is very difficult to teach.
 You experience situations from the point of view of the protagonist.
 In the Australian-made VR film Collisions, Lynette Wallworth gives the audience the experience of an Aboriginal elder experiencing western technology for the first time.
 When our students create 360 films, they have to research, question and apply their understanding to communicate this empathy to others.
 It’s a whole new way to approach EI.

 This is an area which is constantly evolving, which is incredibly exciting – and also presents a challenge for educators.
 In February, Microsoft introduced the Hololens 2.
 With this mixed reality headset, the user isn’t tied to a computer.
-The headset generates holograms that they can control with touch and voice.
+The headset generates holograms that they can control modafinil for studying with touch and voice.
 You can speak to an avatar of your workmate from across the world – and it will feel like you’re in the same room.
 The tyranny of distance disappears and you can share the same work, look at and manipulate the same model, collaborating seamlessly.
 This kind of technology isn’t utopian, however, as it does raise concerns about privacy and the impact on society.

 It is the job of our schools to prepare our students for a world where this technology is not just available but is commonplace – and we can only do this if we give students the experience of safely exploring and questioning new technologies.
 This is what I’m trying to do at Strathcona – create women who are the not just the consumers, but responsible creators of the technology which is shaping our society.

 The writer is Michelle Dennis, Head of Digital Learning and Innovation, Strathcona Baptist Girls Grammar School, Australia.